psalaets/localforage-find/README.md

 - limit - Optional max length of results, defaults to unlimited
 - callback - Optional function that takes (error, resultsArray)

-Returns Promise fulfilled with Array of results
+Returns Promise fulfilled with Array of results.
+Array ordering is not guaranteed.

 ## Examples

-Note: Order of resultsArray is not guaranteed.

 ### With promises